cytoscape/cytoscape-manual/docs/Annotations.md

 ![](_static/images/Annotations/annotation_selection_mode.png)

-When an annotation is selected it is surrounded by a yellow selection rectangle and 8 resize handles are visible.
+When an annotation is selected, 8 resize handles are visible.
 The annotation can be moved by clicking on it with the mouse and dragging.
 The annotation can be resized by clicking and dragging one of the handles.

 ![](_static/images/Annotations/selected.png)